Nursing

 - CPR certified

-On the other hand, soft skills are abilities that are harder to quantify and are more personality-based.
+Conversely, soft skills are abilities that are more difficult to measure and are more personality-based.

 - Communication